JosephWoodward/resilience-engineering/README.md

 ## Christopher Nemeth

-[Nemeth](https://www.linkedin.com/in/christopher-nemeth-6651204) is a principal scientist at Applied Resesarch Associates, Inc.
+[Nemeth](https://www.linkedin.com/in/christopher-nemeth-6651204) is a principal scientist at Applied Research Associates, Inc.

 ### Selected publications